8 Best Baseball Tryout Drills

 1. Plan Ahead: Set tryout dates, drills, and evaluator assignments at least 2–3 weeks in advance.

-3. Use Position-Specific Drills: Craft drills for pitchers, catchers, infielders, and outfielders.
+3. Use Position-Specific Drills: Craft different drills for pitchers, catchers, infielders, and outfielders.

 4. Prioritize Safety and Flow: Set up stations ahead of time to avoid dead time and ensure proper spacing between drills.

-5. Provide Feedback: Discuss with your team ahead of time the best method(s) for providing athlete feedback (to both players and parents).
+5. Provide Feedback: Discuss with your team the best method(s) for providing athlete feedback (to both players and parents).

 Top 8 Baseball Tryout Drills